 Under Rosset’s guidance, Grove Press published many of the Beats, including William S. Burroughs, Jack Kerouac, and Allen Ginsberg.
-Quickly it became the preeminent publisher of twentieth-century drama in America, publishing authors such as Samuel, Bertolt Brecht, Eugène Ionesco, David Mamet, Harold Pinter, and Tom Stoppard.
+Quickly it became the preeminent publisher of twentieth-century drama in America, publishing authors such as Samuel Beckett, Bertolt Brecht, Eugène Ionesco, David Mamet, Harold Pinter, and Tom Stoppard.
 Grove also introduced American audiences to some of the most noteworthy international authors of the time.

 Atlantic Monthly Press

-Atlantic Monthly Press was founded in 1917 in Boston (as legend has it, at the bar of the Parker House Hotel) as a book publishing imprint borne out of the venerable Atlantic Monthly magazine.
+Atlantic Monthly Press was founded in 1917 in Boston (as legend has it, at the bar of the Parker House Hotel) as a book publishing imprint born out of the venerable Atlantic Monthly magazine.
 Over the next six decades, numerous books published by Atlantic Monthly Press became bestsellers and won Pulitzer Prizes and National Book Awards, including the bestselling titles Mutiny on the Bounty; Goodbye, Mr. Chips; Ship of Fools; Fire in the Lake; The Soul of a New Machine; and Blue Highways.

 Under the leadership of new owners, the press separated from the magazine in 1986 and was established as a fully independent publishing house.
 In the late 1980s and early 1990s, the press published the works of Raymond Carver, Ron Chernow, J. P. Donleavy, Richard Ford, Francisco Goldman, Jay McInerney, P. J. O’Rourke, Rian Malan, Jeanette Winterson, and Tobias Wolff.

-Since 1993, Atlantic Monthly Press has been one of two hardcover imprints of Grove Atlantic, publishing fiction, history, biography, and narrative nonfiction.
+Since 1993, Atlantic Monthly Press has been one of the two hardcover imprints of Grove Atlantic, publishing fiction, history, biography, and narrative nonfiction.
 Notable authors and titles include Sherman Alexie’s The Lone Ranger and Tonto Fistfight in Heaven, Mark Bowden’s Black Hawk Down, Candace Bushnell’s Sex and the City, George Crile’s Charlie Wilson’s War, Leif Enger’s Peace Like a River, Charles Frazier’s Cold Mountain, Sheri Holman’s The Dress Lodger, and many more.

 Today, Black Cat is the original trade paperback imprint of Grove Atlantic and features cutting-edge fiction that appeals to a broad readership.